JoshDevHub/Chess/README.md

 This is a drawn game state that gets declared when the exact same board position has been reached a certain number of times.
 The required number repetitions for envoking this rule is typically either 3 or 5, depending on the governing body for the competition.
 My game uses the 3-fold rule.

 #### **En Passant Capture**
-When a pawn makes a double move, it can vulnerable to something called En Passant Capture during the opponent's following turn.
+When a pawn makes a double move, it can be vulnerable to something called En Passant Capture during the opponent's following turn.
 If the opponent has a pawn directly adjacent to the left or right of a pawn that just made a double move, they can capture the pawn during this turn with a normal diagonal pawn capture move.
 This move can be confusing since unlike any other capture, the capturing piece and the captured piece aren't using the same square.

-#### **Fifty-Move-Rule
+#### **Fifty-Move-Rule**
 The fifty move rule is a rule where if the players get through fifty turns without a pawn advance or a piece capture, the game ends in a draw.

 #### **King**